alfjl/42HN_Cpp_01/README.md

 ex04:
 Create a program that will open a file and copies its content into a new file, replacing every occurrence of s1 with s2.
-(using C++ file manipulation for the first time)

-ex05:
-Implement a class, that displays debug/info/warning/error messages dependent on the level handed over by the main().
+(using C++ file manipulation for the first time & use more std::string functions to manipulate a string) ex05:  Implement a class, that displays debug/info/warning/error messages dependent on the level handed over by the main().
 (understanding the use of 'pointers to member functions')

 ex06: